JeremyTallant/sales_dashboard/README.md

 Our analytical journey will traverse through a well-defined process comprising of the following key steps:

-`Data Check` → Explore Data → Analyze and Visualize Data → Dashboarding → Communicate Insights
+`Data Check` → `Explore Data` → `Analyze & Visualize Data` → `Dashboarding` → `Communicate Insights`
 ### Data Check
 The first step in the process involves checking for duplicates.
-To do this, highlight all the data, then navigate to the "Data" tab in the menu bar and select the "Remove Duplicates" option.
+To do this, highlight all the data, then navigate to the `Data` tab in the menu bar and select the `Remove Duplicates` option.

 ![image](images/duplicates.png)

 Upon initial examination, 5,268 duplicate values were identified and removed, resulting in 536,641 unique entries.
 Next, we'll proceed to check for missing values.
-This can be done by formatting the data into a table and then clicking on each column filter to look for any 'Blanks' entries.
+This can be done by formatting the data into a table and then clicking on each column filter to look for any `Blanks` entries.

 ![image](images/missing_values.png)

-In our dataset, we've identified missing values in the 'Description' column and the CustomerID column.
-To remove these, we'll first uncheck the 'Select All' box, and then specifically check the box for 'Blanks.'
-After clicking 'OK,' we will see rows with missing values displayed.
+In our dataset, we've identified missing values in the `Description` column and the `CustomerID` column.
+To remove these, we'll first uncheck the `Select All` box, and then specifically check the box for `Blanks.` After clicking `OK`, we will see rows with missing values displayed.
 We'll select these rows and proceed to delete them.

 ![image](images/unknown_product_name.png)